Bailard Inc. Sells 6,200 Shares of Pebblebrook Hotel Trust (NYSE:PEB)

-Bailard Inc. lowered its position in Pebblebrook Hotel Trust (NYSE:PEB – Get Rating) by 40.4% during the 1st quarter, according to the company in its most recent Form 13F filing with the SEC.
-The institutional investor owned 9,150 shares of the real estate investment trust’s stock after selling 6,200 shares during the period.
-Bailard Inc.’s holdings in Pebblebrook Hotel Trust were worth $224,000 as of its most recent SEC filing.
+Bailard Inc. reduced its position in Pebblebrook Hotel Trust (NYSE:PEB – Get Rating) by 40.4% in the 1st quarter, according to the company in its most recent disclosure with the Securities and Exchange Commission (SEC).
+The firm owned 9,150 shares of the real estate investment trust’s stock after selling 6,200 shares during the quarter.
+Bailard Inc.’s holdings in Pebblebrook Hotel Trust were worth $224,000 at the end of the most recent quarter.

-Pebblebrook Hotel Trust (NYSE:PEB – Get Rating) last released its earnings results on Tuesday, April 26th.
-The real estate investment trust reported ($0.85) earnings per share (EPS) for the quarter, missing analysts’ consensus estimates of ($0.10) by ($0.75).
-Pebblebrook Hotel Trust had a negative return on equity of 5.16% and a negative net margin of 18.05%.
-During the same period in the previous year, the company earned ($0.42) earnings per share.
-Analysts predict that Pebblebrook Hotel Trust will post 1.8 EPS for the current fiscal year.

-The company also recently announced a quarterly dividend, which will be paid on Friday, July 15th.
-Shareholders of record on Thursday, June 30th will be given a $0.01 dividend.
+The company also recently disclosed a quarterly dividend, which will be paid on Friday, July 15th.
+Investors of record on Thursday, June 30th will be given a $0.01 dividend.
+The ex-dividend date of this dividend is Wednesday, June 29th.
 This represents a $0.04 dividend on an annualized basis and a yield of 0.23%.
-The ex-dividend date of this dividend is Wednesday, June 29th.
-Pebblebrook Hotel Trust’s dividend payout ratio is currently -2.40%.
+Pebblebrook Hotel Trust’s payout ratio is -2.40%.

+In related news, CEO Jon E. Bortz bought 10,000 shares of Pebblebrook Hotel Trust stock in a transaction on Wednesday, June 29th.
+The shares were purchased at an average price of $16.33 per share, for a total transaction of $163,300.00.
+Following the completion of the acquisition, the chief executive officer now owns 990,830 shares in the company, valued at $16,180,253.90.
+The transaction was disclosed in a legal filing with the SEC, which can be accessed through the SEC website.
+Also, Director Ron E. Jackson bought 5,900 shares of Pebblebrook Hotel Trust stock in a transaction on Thursday, June 30th.
+The shares were bought at an average price of $16.86 per share, for a total transaction of $99,474.00.
+Following the acquisition, the director now owns 61,122 shares of the company’s stock, valued at approximately $1,030,516.92.
+The disclosure for this purchase can be found here.
+1.90% of the stock is owned by company insiders.

+Several research analysts have issued reports on PEB shares.
+Evercore ISI reiterated an “underperform” rating and set a $19.00 price objective on shares of Pebblebrook Hotel Trust in a research note on Monday.
+Stifel Nicolaus dropped their price objective on Pebblebrook Hotel Trust from $26.25 to $23.25 in a research note on Friday, June 24th.
+Sumitomo Mitsui Financial Group started coverage on Pebblebrook Hotel Trust in a research note on Wednesday, March 23rd.
+They set an “outperform” rating and a $27.00 price objective for the company.
+StockNews.com started coverage on Pebblebrook Hotel Trust in a research note on Thursday, March 31st.
+They set a “sell” rating for the company.
+Finally, Barclays dropped their price objective on Pebblebrook Hotel Trust from $26.00 to $22.00 and set an “equal weight” rating for the company in a research note on Thursday, July 7th.
+Two research analysts have rated the stock with a sell rating, five have given a hold rating and three have given a buy rating to the stock.
+Based on data from MarketBeat, the company has an average rating of “Hold” and an average price target of $24.36.

 Pebblebrook Hotel Trust Company Profile (Get Rating)